 - Most sellers will not want to accept an offer until after the home has been exposed to the market for at least a couple of days, including the open house, so it is not unreasonable to respond to all offers on a Sunday, for example.

-A good way to handle this situation, then, is to write an offer on Friday and give the seller until the evening on Sunday to respond to the offer.
-You might be saying to yourself right now, wait, that's nuts.
+One good way to handle this situation, then, is to write an offer on Friday and give the seller until Sunday evening to respond to the offer.
+You might be saying to yourself right now, Wait, that's nuts.
 That's giving other buyers time to make an offer that is better than my offer.
 And you would be right in that assumption.
 However, what you're not thinking about is how to make your offer the strongest and most aggressive offer at its inception.

 Make sure your proposal contains an offer to pay settlement fees that are customary for your neighborhood and maybe some that the seller would ordinarily pay.
-Also, you need to include all the documentation most sellers want to see, such as a pre-approval letter, proof of funds, and perhaps a copy of your earnest money.
+You also need to include all of the documentation most sellers want to see, such as a pre-approval letter, proof of funds, and perhaps a copy of your earnest money.

-When the seller receives your very generous and remarkable offer, you can bet your bottom dollar that they will be thinking about your offer all weekend.
-The seller might even be tempted to accept your offer right there on the spot and, if so, all the better.
-But if the listing agent advises the seller to wait, and the seller elects to wait through the open house, your offer will still weigh heavily on the seller's mind.
+When the seller receives your very generous and remarkable offer, you can bet your bottom dollar that they will be thinking about it all weekend.
+The seller might even be tempted to accept your offer right there on the spot, and if so, all the better.
+But if the listing agent advises them to wait, and the seller elects to wait through the open house, your offer will still weigh heavily on the seller's mind.

-The seller will worry about what will happen if there are no other offers and then feel relieved when the seller realizes you are still waiting and patiently at that.
+The seller will worry about what will happen if there are no other offers, and then feel relieved when they realize that you are still waiting, and patiently at that.
 Your offer, believe it or not, can almost reach sainthood status by the time Sunday night rolls around.